 Most people would head to the Westgate shopping centre to the top floor and bars so they can look out over the city.
 But the views aren’t great from that direction, it’s a lot of modern houses flat roofs and not really the dreaming spires that Oxford is famous for.
 The alternative is up the Carfax tower.
 This is better, but I can beat there with my recent find which is the St Mary the Virgin Church down the High (also known as the University Church).

 Obviously avoid service times if you want to take photos in the church.
 And it does have a beautiful black and white floor in the main aisle and some gorgeous stained glass windows.
 The steps up to the tower are extremely narrow so don’t take large bags up with you and the passing places are very narrow so try and avoid getting there too much in the middle of the day.
-You do pay to go up the tower but it for £4 it’s worth it for the views.
+You do pay to go up the tower but it’s cheap so it’s worth it for the views.
 When you reach the top you can see Oxford from every side of the tower.
 And it really is a view to savour.

 The covered market isn’t the most attractive but if you want to get close ups and interesting items and colours to shoot then it’s a great place to visit especially if you like food photography